MatteoRomiti/matteoromiti.github.io/blog/index.md

 ---
 layout: blog
-title: teolandon's blog
+title: Matteo Romiti's blog
 category: blog
 ---

-Mostly ramblings, things that I notice, things that annoy me and not-so-well-thought-out conspiracy theories about obsolete programs from the early 2000s.
+What I think,
+What I learn,
+What I do.

 <hr>